 Instructions

-- At 2 hours, smash a cup or two of beans with a potato masher.
-Stir in smoked andouille sausage and continue to cook for 30 minutes.
-If the mixture becomes dry (similar to refried beans), add more water to keep the mixture moist, but still thick.,
+- Stir in smoked andouille sausage and continue to cook for 30 minutes.
+If the mixture becomes dry (similar to refried beans), stir in additional chicken broth to keep the mixture moist, but still thick.

 - When ready to serve, spoon over long grain white rice, season with Maldon salt and chopped scallions.